-Eating the right foods can make a massive difference in your mood.
-A high-nutrient diet can reduce symptoms of hormonal imbalance like mood swings, depression, weight gain and acne — and it can improve your energy levels and overall outlook on life.
-Below are some of the best foods to include as part of your regular diet to help balance your hormones.
+A high-nutrient diet can reduce some of the symptoms of hormonal imbalance, which can include mood swings, depression, weight gain, and acne—while simultaneously improving your energy levels and overall outlook on life.
+Below are some of the best foods to include in your diet to help balance your hormones.

 This blue-green algae comes from lakes and ponds and contains large amounts of calcium, magnesium and potassium.
-These essential hormone-balancing nutrients will reduce cramps, mood problems, breast tenderness and overall inflammation.
+These essential hormone-balancing nutrients can reduce cramps, mood problems, breast tenderness, and overall inflammation.
 Also reported to reduce blood sugar problems, spirulina attacks hormonal imbalance at a major root cause.

 Bee pollen is used in traditional Chinese medicine (TCM) as a fix for increasing energy, reducing cravings, improving digestion and building the blood for iron stores.

 The reason these little pollen grains are getting so much attention lately is because they're a complete food, providing protein and nutrients like B vitamins and folic acid, which are important for balancing hormones by way of balancing blood sugar, weight and mood.
 Be sure to get your pollen from a trusted source.
 It’s also important to start slowly with bee pollen--it can sometimes trigger people with severe seasonal allergies, so it might be best to start slow and work up to a tolerated dose.

 3. Cod liver oil